xHolas-Pit/.github/profile/README.md

 2. the xHolas contract executes transactions in a loop through delegate calls

-4. each call gets routed to a handler contract based on the corresponding strategy (swap, bridge, borrow, lend), and for cross-chain txs, the remaining tx function names and parameters are encoded and sent over to the target chain as a Wormhole VAA payload to be executed at the target chain's receiving contract.
+4. each call gets routed to a handler contract based on the corresponding strategy (swap, bridge, borrow, lend)

-Feel free to check out the current [deployment](xholas.vercel.app) and our presentation [slides](https://docs.google.com/presentation/d/1V0T_K-vqmEk2MqcLvSJt26at3LBLFKhMuJ7ZT80KZeU/edit?usp=sharing)
+* for cross-chain txs, the remaining tx function names and parameters are encoded and sent over to the target chain as a Wormhole VAA payload to be executed at the target chain's receiving contract.

 ## Resources for Cross-Chain Development